 About 3 million people are injured in car accidents in the U.S. each year.
-Sometimes, these accidents could have been prevented by simple car maintenance and driver precaution.
-To cut down your risk of getting into a preventable accident, read the car maintenance tips below.
+Sometimes, simple car maintenance and driver precautions could have prevented these accidents.
+Read the car maintenance tips below to reduce your risk of getting into a preventable accident.

 According to Esurance, there are six essential tips every car owner should follow to make sure that they (and others) will be safe on the road.

-Perhaps most importantly, check your tires.
-According to safercar.gov, over 11,000 serious accidents occur each year in the U.S. because of tire issues that could have been fixed sooner.
-As soon as your air pressure light turns on, make sure to fill up your tires to the appropriate pressure, which can be found in the car’s manual.
+- Perhaps most importantly, check your tires.
+According to safercar.gov, over 11,000 serious accidents occur yearly in the U.S. because of tire issues that could have been fixed sooner.
+When your air pressure light turns on, fill up your tires to the appropriate pressure, which can be found in the car’s manual.
 You should also use a pressure gauge to check your tires’ pressure every couple of months.
 Additionally, rotate your tires every 6,000 miles and realign them if necessary.

-Test your headlights, brake lights, and turn signals every once in a while to be sure they’re all in working order.
+- Test your headlights, brake lights, and turn signals occasionally to ensure they’re all in working order.
 A broken tail light is a good enough reason for law enforcement officers to give you a ticket, but working lights on your car are also crucial to your safety.

-Replace your windshield wiper blades if you notice they look old or worn out.
+- Replace your windshield wiper blades if they look old or worn out.
 It’s better to do it ahead of time instead of waiting until you can’t see the road ahead of you during a downpour.

 Hurt in a Crash?
 Contact a New York auto accident lawyer